 After nearly electrocuting myself standing on a rickety chair that I found in the garbage, I now have to tell my guests to not touch any lights because of the live wires that I failed to conceal.
 But I have lighting!
 They also need to bring their own dishware if they come over to eat but that’s more because I am poor.

 Flooring: Go to Leen Bakker or Kwantum and get carpet (tapijt).
 At Leen Bakker it is called Tapijt Berlin at Kwantum it is called Tapijt Ridgely Antraciet.
-At Leen Bakekr it goes for 1.79 per squared meter or 7.16 per 4.90 meters squared.
+At Leen Bakekr it goes for 1.79 per square meter or 7.16 per 4.90 meters squared.
 Kwantum was 10 cents cheaper but only had black so I splurged and got the gray from Leen Bakker.
-If there is concrete underneath you don’t need to put any under flooring down since there is a rubber bottom to it so it doesn’t really slip.
-Some houses may require you to have a certain thickness of underflooring for noise issues in which case you should probably comply but hey I am not your mom.
+If there is concrete underneath you don’t need to put any underflooring down since there is a rubber bottom to it so it doesn’t really slip.
+Some houses may require you to have a certain thickness of under flooring for noise issues in which case you should probably comply but hey I am not your mom.
 Now the most beautiful thing about this carpet is the transportation of it.
-It comes in this massive long roll in store but IT FOLDS like origami.
+It comes in this massive long roll in-store but IT FOLDS like origami.
 I honestly didn’t really believe the guy so I got my friend to drive and get it with me but I shit you not I could have taken it on my bike, it is so light and bendy.
 I had about 20 m2 worth.
-Give it a go, look like a fool because it is worth the savings- Leen Bakker charges 45 euros delivery and Kwantum charges 15.
+Give it a go, and look like a fool because it is worth the savings- Leen Bakker charges 45 euros for delivery and Kwantum charges 15.